 - Spotlight Mode: lets you focus on one block at a time by dimming other blocks.

-- Fullscreen Mode: This view is turned on by default and turning it off inexplicably makes the WP Admin dashboard sidebar appear on the left of your Editor workspace.
+- Fullscreen Mode: This view is turned on by default and turning it off inexplicably makes the Admin dashboard sidebar appear on the left of your Editor workspace.

 - Visual Editor: this is the default Editor.

 - Code Editor: When this Editor is active you can write or paste plain text or HTML directly in the workspace.
 If you save a draft and and exit while still in the Code Editor, you can resume writing in plain text or HTML when you reopen your draft.
 If you switch to the Visual Editor, the content will be converted to a Classic block.
 More on this in a moment.

 - Jetpack: set up and customize your Publicize and social sharing settings.
 Discussed above.

 - Global Styles: change global typography settings.
 Also discussed above.

 - Block Manager: (As of 2022, this appears under Preferences>Blocks) allows you to hide or display individual blocks as well as groups of blocks in the full list that opens when clicking the blue square with the plus sign at the top left of your browser window (Block Selector).
 I’ve covered managing blocks in detail in this post.
 Limiting the number of visible blocks here helped me tame the Block Selector.